 How Much Does Voluntary STDI Cost?

-Depends.
+It depends.
 Short-term disability insurance can cost anywhere from $0 to more than makes sense.
 Insurance agents often set an expectation that the typical person pays an hour’s worth of their wages per week to cover their paycheck in the event of disability.
-That being said, STDI costs between 1% and 3% of your gross income, on average.
+That being said, STDI costs between 1% and 3% of your gross income on average.

 Depending on how much coverage you need and for how long, STDI typically costs as much as long-term disability, even though STDI offers a shorter coverage period.

-What Choices Affect the Cost of Volunteer Short-Term Disability Insurance?
+What Choices Affect the Cost of Voluntary Short-Term Disability Insurance?

 Now that you understand how voluntary STDI is generally priced, it's important to know some of the bigger factors that go into your premium cost.
 Namely, which features you volunteer to include in the policy upon applying for coverage.
 The three major feature choices are:

 This defines how long the plan will make claim payments during the time you can't work because of a medical condition covered by the policy.
 Of course, the longer the claim's payments last, the higher your premiums will be.

 Applicants can choose between several benefit period options at the time of application, which are normally for 3 months, 6 months, 12 months, and 24 months.

 This defines how quickly claim payments begin after a covered loss.
 Applicants can choose between multiple elimination period options when applying for coverage, but just know that in the insurer’s mind, shorter elimination periods generate more claims.
 Thus, longer elimination periods have more affordable premiums.

 This defines how much the plan pays in the event of a covered loss.
 You choose the monthly benefit amount at the time of a new policy application.
 Insurance companies allow applicants to cover up to the lesser of two figures: